msd7734/twitchcord-ticker/README.md

-# A steam overlay ticker controlled by Discord
+# A stream overlay ticker controlled by Discord

 This project has two portions, the webpage (ticker overlay) and the Discord bot.